mishralikan88/Namaste-JS/Namaste-JS-SourceCode & Notes/notes/lecture-20.md

 ```

 Why It Works:
-The await keyword ensures that the function execution pauses until the promise resolves or rejects, and the try...catch block handles any errors gracefully.
+The 'await' keyword ensures that the function execution pauses until the promise resolves or rejects, and the try...catch block handles any errors gracefully.

 Additional notes -

-💡 If resolve() Is Encountered:
+If resolve() Is Encountered -

 The promise is marked as fulfilled.
 The await keyword waits for the promise to be fulfilled and returns the resolved value.